jingbin-li/hotel_reservation/README.md

   6. Restaurant employees should able to browse all the reservations by date and status.✅
   7. Restaurant employees should able to check reservation detail.✅

 Due to time constraints, the project still has several shortcomings.
-On the employee side, only the UI and GET API calls have been completed.
+The code is not clean enough.

 ## Some thoughts (I wanted to implement but haven’t had the time to yet)